yuta-51/portfolio/index.md

 ### Summary
 > I am a computer engineering graduate seeking job opportunities in the field of data.
 On this personal website, I showcase my projects, accomplishments, and skills.
-My resume and contact information are towards the bottom of this page.
+Please use the navigation bar on the top right of the page to see my projects.
+Scroll further down on this page to see my resume and contact information.
+Thank you!

 ### Aspiration